Home

 One of my oldest friends is Jared Bernstein.
 He is well-known as an economist now, and is Joe Biden's chief economic advisor.
 But years ago he was a bassist in NY.
 He shared an apartment with a pianist named Rob Schneiderman (also a mathematician!).
 They had sessions all the time in the 80s and one day, likely at the behest of Rob, Warne came over.
 We were young players.
 Rob was 25, I think.
 I was an old man at 28.
 I remember they ('they' not being Warne, let me be clear) made me wait in the other room while they played quartet for a while in Rob's room---which, you might imagine, made me feel weird.
 I kept hearing great sounds in there---mostly from Warne---and was dying to play.
 Finally I went in and remember vividly what he played, and the tunes we played (this was 1982!).
 Warne had a totally individual rhythmic concept, which fit him like a glove.
 In describing him and that day, and I have a few times, just as I've recalled a very few other special days of my musical life, I've somehow been drawn to compare him to the great Brazilian singer Elis Regina: ahead of the beat but totally secure & never rushing.
 He was totally free and I felt he didn't want to be tethered to a pulling chord instrument like the piano.
 I also thought a lot about Bird, not to compare them.
 I just did is all.
 The thing is I felt I was involved with a special and rare creative mind and soul that day.
 His lines were thrilling and I felt the presence of greatness----a feeling I've rarely felt in my career to date.

 On break Warne smoked reefer out of a pipe and philosophized.
 Well, we all did, and I remember he did not preach or talk down to us younguns.
 He was hangin' with the cats, that's all.
-I remember one of his musings like it was yesterday: 'the reason men go out and start wars is jealousy over women---the fact that they can't create life by bearing children.
+I remember one of his musings like it was yesterday: 'the reason men go out and start wars is jealousy over women---the fact that they can't create life by bearing children'.

 If the readers will forgive me a moment's prideful self-indulgence I also will share one of the nicest---not to mention the succinctest----compliments I've ever gotten as a musician, especially one as rare as Warne.
 We finished playing and Warne was putting his horn away.
 I was packing up and the bandstand had cleared, all to go our separate ways to the next leg of the journey.
 Warne turned to me, looked with piercing blue eyes right at me, and said: